marielme/blenderfarm/README.md

 ### Logs

-- Server logs are visible in the Blender console
+- Blender server logs are visible in the Blender console
+- Standalone server logs are displayed in the terminal where the server is running
 - Client logs are printed to the console/terminal where the client is running

 ## License